aringhanshala/PCS_302/README.md

 ## 👨‍💻 About Me

-I’m a B.Tech CSE student documenting my learning journey through this repository.
+I’m a B.Tech CSE student of batch 2028, documenting my learning journey through this repository.
 Your suggestions and feedback are always welcome.

 ## 📬 Connect with Me